Setting Free: How Therapy Can Help You Overcome Drug and Alcohol Addiction

 - Family conflict

 - A history of domestic violence, abuse, or neglect

 - Traumatic brain injuries that affect its functioning

 - Living with chronic pain and fatigue

 Why overcoming addiction is so difficult

 Drug addicts develop physical dependence on drugs.
 They physically feel that they need them to avoid the uncomfortable symptoms of withdrawal, to feel good, and to get through their day.
-As a result, they lose control over their actions and prioritize drug use over everything else that used to be important in their lives – friendships, families, jobs.
+As a result, they lose control over their actions and prioritize drug use over everything else that used to be important in their lives – friendships, families, employment.
 Many of them realize they have a problem, but that happens when drugs or alcohol may have already seized control.